 WHY IS SULPHUR ADDED TO DRIED FRUIT?

 You may have noticed that our dried fruits appear to be significantly darker than ones in the supermarkets - especially our organic dried apricots which are brown rather than a striking orange!
 This is quite simply because our dried fruit does not contain sulphur.
-Many conventionally dried fruits have added sulphur dioxide to preserve the fruits original colour at ripeness, keep them soft and increase their shelf life.
-The darker appearance on our dried fruits occurs from the natural aging – we can’t all stay young forever!
+Many conventionally dried fruits have added sulphur dioxide to preserve the fruits' original colour at ripeness, keep them soft and increase their shelf life.
+The darker appearance of our dried fruits occurs from natural aging – we can’t all stay young forever!

 HOW DO YOU KNOW IF YOUR FRUIT CONTAINS SULPHUR?